 However, this smoked turkey recipe doesn’t only taste good, it has lots of health benefits over other meats and cooking methods too:

 - Turkey is a great source of protein, which means it will keep you fuller for longer.

-- Turkey has a very lean muscle mass, this means that it helps the body keep a stabilized insulin level in the body.
+- Turkey has a very lean muscle mass, which means that it helps the body keep a stabilized insulin level in the body.

 - Turkey has high levels of B-6 & B-12 vitamins, as well as choline and zinc.

-- Turkey breast has far less calories than other meats, so it is a great healthier alternative to others meats.
+- Turkey breast has far fewer calories than other meats, so it is a great healthier alternative to other meats.